Housing and Student Affairs

 Where you live is one of the most important aspects of your time abroad and can be the basis for rich personal growth.
 Nevertheless, living in a foreign country can also be challenging.
 This is why we offer you support when it comes to your housing.

-To book an appointment with a housing coordinator, email:
+To book an appointment, email:

 DIS Care Team

 Given the transitions, adjustments, and adaption you go through while studying abroad, it is important that you have support.
 As a current student at DIS Copenhagen, our Care Team is trained to help you in times of difficulty through support services available during your time at DIS.

 Members of the Care Team are Housing and Student Affairs administrative staff at DIS – not doctors or counselors.
 If a case demands professional assistance, the Care Team will advise you on how to see appropriate medical professionals.

 To book an appointment with the Care Team, email email@example.com.
 Include a brief description of what you would like to discuss and when you are free.
 Someone will respond to your request within one business day.

 Conversations with the Care Team are private, but not confidential.
 Utilizing the Care Team serves as your consent to processing of the information you choose to share with the Care Team, which may include sharing of information with individuals outside of DIS.
 Please don’t hesitate to ask questions about what this means before and throughout your conversations with the Care Team.